It's annoying for me that you cannot access old messages in Slack's free version.

 Next, we need to add a cron task.
 I chose execution every day at 18:00.
 Add following line to /etc/crontab:

 0 18 * * * username slack_backup.sh

 sudo systemctl restart cron

 Now your Slack data will be exported at 18:00 every day.

 For now, I don't need to access or view this data.
 I just wanted to own my data and don't lose access to it without paying.
-In future, I plan to write merging script and integrate this data to some kind of view application.
+In the future, I plan to write a merging script and integrate this data into some kind of view application.